 Chills: It may seem counterintuitive, but dehydration can bring on chills.
 This occurs because your body starts to limit blood flow to the skin.
 In addition, water holds heat, so if you become hydrated it can be more difficult to regulate your body temperature, which can make you get chilly faster, even when you're not in a cold environment.

-Muscle Cramps: Dehydration is responsible for cramp as it alters the balance of electrolytes.
-It is the ratio of electrolytes like sodium, calcium and potassium, along with the amount of water in your system, that is responsible for keeping your muscles functional.
+Muscle Cramps: Dehydration is responsible for cramps as it alters the balance of electrolytes.
+It is the ratio of electrolytes like sodium, calcium, and potassium, along with the amount of water in your system, that is responsible for keeping your muscles functional.

 When you become dehydrated and that ratio is skewed, you can end up experiencing cramping and spasming which can be very painful.
-This is especially common at night, following exercise and especially when swimming – all times when you are likely to be dehydrated!
+This is especially common at night, the following exercise, and especially when swimming – all times when you are likely to be dehydrated!

 The best way to solve this problem is with an isotonic drink – that’s a drink that has the exact same balance of electrolytes and water as is found in human blood.